TheUnschooledNetwork/theunschoolednetwork.github.io/_tabs/Unschooling-The-Future.md

 ---

-### The Unschooled Vision

-Perhaps the greatest accomplishment of the internet today is that it enables learning on a massive scale, orders of magnitude greater than at any other time in history.
+Perhaps the greatest accomplishment of the internet is that it enables learning on a massive scale.
+Information is now orders of magnitude more accessible than at any other time in history.
 You are only limited by the content you can find.

 Emergent, open-source technologies are facilitating new forms of peer-to-peer transactions.
 However, peer-to-peer is not the standard at present.
 Most content resides on centralized servers, meaning its creators are at the mercy of platform proprietors.

-### The Unschooled Standard
+### Unschooled Vision

 The Unschooled Network is a project dedicated to reclaiming education on the web.